SahandMalaei/ai-writing-tools-obsidian/README.md

 # ai-writing-tools-obsidian
-A suite of AI-powered writing tools for Obsidian, including dictionary lookup, proofreading, and context-aware explainer
+A suite of AI-powered writing tools for Obsidian, including dictionary lookup and proofreading